Wonder Woman (2011 TV pilot): Production

 Reports surfaced in October 2010 that Warner Bros.
 Television was teaming with writer-producer David E. Kelley to pitch a new Wonder Woman television series to networks.
 The major networks all turned down the series, but NBC, the final network to initially pass on the project, ordered a pilot in January 2011.
 Jeffrey Reiner was hired to direct the pilot the following month.
 The same month, Adrianne Palicki was selected to play the title role.
 Lynette Rice of Entertainment Weekly commented that compared to Lynda Carter's costume, Palicki's costume de-emphasized patriotism and played up the character's Greek mythological origin.
 Lynda Carter herself said Palicki looked gorgeous.
-Kyle Buchanan of New York stated the costume "looked less like a superhero outfit and more like a Project Runway challenge gone awry, the kind of thing Nina Garcia would dismiss by sniffing, 'Shiny, cheap, and tacky'".
+Kyle Buchanan of New York said that the costume "looked less like a superhero outfit and more like a Project Runway challenge gone awry, the kind of thing Nina Garcia would dismiss by sniffing, 'Shiny, cheap, and tacky'".
 Borys Kit of The Hollywood Reporter pointed out that the costume was causing a divide, with many exclaiming it was "too trashy and too bad porn-y".
 After the first official images of Palicki in costume were revealed, Fox News republished a story criticizing the loss of Wonder Woman's American symbolism.
 Warner Bros. later changed the costume, replacing the blue boots and rubbery pants, due to fan criticism, but in the episode "Gorilla My Dreams" of Kelley's show Harry's Law, Erica Durance (best known as Lois Lane from the television series Smallville) as Annie Bilson, wears the original costume now with red boots.

 Elizabeth Hurley and Tracie Thoms were cast as villain Veronica Cale and Diana's personal assistant Etta Candy, respectively in March 2011.
 Pedro Pascal was cast as Ed Indelicato, Wonder Woman's liaison to the police department and Cary Elwes as Henry Detmer, who runs the day-to-day operations of Diana's company.
 Actor Justin Bruening was cast to play Steve Trevor.
-A few weeks later, while the pilot was still in production, a photograph of Palicki as Wonder Woman was featured on the cover of the April 11–17, 2011, edition of TV Guide as part of its "Fall Sneak Peek" feature.
+A few weeks later, while the pilot was still in production, a photograph of Palicki as Wonder Woman was featured on the cover of the April 11–17 edition of TV Guide as part of its "Fall Sneak Peek" feature.